platformsh/platformsh-docs/docs/src/domains/steps/dns.md

 title: "DNS management and apex domains"
 weight: 1
 description: See why `CNAME` records are used and how to handle apex domains.
-sidebarTitle: "DNS management and apex domains"
+sidebarTitle: "DNS and apex domains"
 ---

 Using `CNAME` records helps [prevent downtime](#cname-records) during maintenance operations.